dy/audio-lab/readme.md

 * Any block can be "rendered" to audio-buffer block to enhance performance.
 * Fx-es, gain and stats should be available on blocks and on connections.
 * Touch-oriented interface.
+* Lab manages blocks, blocks manages connections.
+Though connections and blocks are self-sufficient units.
+Blocks and connections know nothing about lab (as people about god).

 ## Docs